linusericsson/linusericsson.github.io/_pages/about.md

 I am a PhD student in the [Data Science CDT](http://datascience.inf.ed.ac.uk/) at the University of Edinburgh.
 My research is on unsupervised representation learning by learning from underlying structure in data rather than manual annotation.
 I am also interested in how traditional supervised learning can benefit from self-supervised methods, as the advantage of learning from labels diminishes.
 This work is supervised by [Tim Hospedales](http://homepages.inf.ed.ac.uk/thospeda/) and funded in part by the [EPSRC](https://epsrc.ukri.org/).
 My other research interests include multi-modal learning and responsible applications to climate and healthcare.

+## News

+Dec 2022: We presented our paper [Region Proposal Network Pre-Training Helps Label-Efficient Object Detection](https://arxiv.org/abs/2211.09022) at the NeurIPS 2022 workshop on Self-Supervised Learning - Theory and Practice.

+Nov 2022: We presented our paper [Why Do Self-Supervised Models Transfer?
+Investigating the Impact of Invariance on Downstream Tasks](https://arxiv.org/abs/2111.11398) at BMVC 2022.

+Sep 2022: Started an internship at Samsung AI Centre Cambridge with [Tim Hospedales](http://homepages.inf.ed.ac.uk/thospeda/) & [Da Li](https://dali-dl.github.io/).

+Oct 2021: Started an internship at Huawei Noah's Ark Lab with [Steven McDonagh](https://smcdonagh.github.io/) & [Ales Leonardis](https://www.cs.bham.ac.uk/~leonarda/).

+Aug 2021: Our new survey paper [Self-Supervised Representation Learning: Introduction, Advances and Challenges](https://arxiv.org/abs/2110.09327) is published in the IEEE Signal Processing Magazine!

+Jun 2021: Presented [How Well Do Self-Supervised Models Transfer?](https://arxiv.org/abs/2011.13377) at CVPR 2021!

 ## Publications

 Check out my [Google Scholar page](https://scholar.google.com/citations?user=QRW9NN0AAAAJ).